younghhk/STAT_COMP/GLM.md

 4. Obtain ML estimates of beta using your function via grid-search and using optimize.

- * Develop an R-function to evaluate the log-likelihood of a logistic regression given X,y, and b.
+ * Develop an R-function to evaluate the log-likelihood of a logistic regression given X, y, and b.

 ```r
   negLogLik=function(y,X,b){